poanetwork/poa-governance-notifications/README.md

 [governance events](https://github.com/poanetwork/wiki/wiki/Governance-Overview).

-The `poagov` command line tool is distributed as a binary for Linux and OSX, or it can be built from source.
+The `poagov` command line tool is distributed as a binary for Linux and OSX; it can also be built from source for both platforms.

 # Installing the `poagov` Binary